lczub/robotframework-magik/README.rst

 - each production image / session based on a *swaf* can be tested without loading additional modification code
 - `Robot Framework`_ keyword-driven testing approach allows to hide complex Magik requests in readable keywords
-- supports Smallworld 4.2/4.3 images and Smallworld 5.1 sessions
+- supports Smallworld 4.2/4.3 images and Smallworld 5.1/5.2 sessions
-- it is possible to handle several images / sessions during one test run, for example to test there interaction
+- it is possible to handle several images / sessions during one test run, for example to test their interaction
 - the combination with Robot Framework `Standard Test Libraries`_  like *XML /  OperatingSystem* or `External Test Libraries`_ like *Selenium2Library / Database Library / HTTP library* allows to test the interaction with external systems
 - the communication via telnet allows to test images / sessions running in a different network
 - running in a Jython_ environment allows to test the interaction with Java libraries